organicaudio/useful-code-snippets2/docs/terraform.md

 ### create module

+- A module is a bunch of .tf files in a directory
+- The files are only for organization, terraform just merges them to one file before using
-- Providers should be configured by the user of the module and not by the module itself.
+- The name of the module is defined by the folder

+Files (convention):

+- main.tf
-- input parameters for the module are defined in variables.tf
+- variables.tf: input parameters for the module
-- return values of the module are defined in outputs.tf
 - outputs.tf: return values of the module
+- backend.tf: define remote backend
+- variables.tf: used variables

 ## Remote State Storage

 - Use a **remote backend** to store state-data on a server.
+- When not configured the state is stored locally in a terraform.tfstate file
 - There are different backends.
 Terraform Cloud is one of such.

 Google cloud backend example: